Spheres-cu/subdx-dl/README.md

 ## Config options

-With config file arguments you can save some options for use any time, thats options are: quiet, verbose, force, no_choose, no_filter, nlines, path, proxy, Season, imdb, lang.
+With config file arguments you can save some options for use any time, thats options are: quiet, verbose, force, no_choose, no_filter, nlines, path, proxy, Season, imdb, lang, [SubX](https://github.com/Spheres-cu/subdx-dl/wiki/subdx%E2%80%90dl-wiki#3-using-the-subx-api).

 The arguments for settings this options are: